 Consistent with the seasonal nature of our business, we typically experience a net loss in the third quarter of our fiscal year.
-Net loss for the third quarter of fiscal 2024 was \$17.2 million, or \$0.27 per Common Unit, compared to a net loss of \$5.3 million, or \$0.08 per Common Unit, in the third quarter of fiscal 2023.
-Adjusted earnings before interest, taxes, depreciation and amortization (Adjusted

-EBITDA, as defined and reconciled below) for the third quarter of fiscal 2024 was \$27.0 million, compared to \$33.0 million in the prior year third quarter.
+Net loss income for the third first quarter of fiscal 2024 2025 was \$17.2 million \$19.4 million, or \$0.27 \$0.30 per Common Unit, compared to a net loss income of \$5.3 million \$24.5 million, or \$0.08 \$0.38 per Common Unit, in for the third first quarter of fiscal 2023 2024.
+Adjusted earnings before interest, taxes, depreciation and amortization (Adjusted amortization (Adjusted EBITDA, as defined and reconciled below) for the third first quarter of fiscal 2024 2025 was \$27.0 million \$75.3 million, essentially flat compared to \$33.0 million in the prior year third quarter, first quarter of fiscal 2024.

-Retail propane gallons sold in the third quarter of fiscal 2024 of 71.7 million gallons decreased 8.6% compared to the prior year, primarily due to warmer weather across most of our operating territories.
-Average temperatures (as measured by heating degree days) across all of our service territories during the third quarter were 14% warmer than normal and 10% warmer than the prior year third quarter.
+Retail propane gallons sold in the third first quarter of fiscal 2024 2025 of 71.7 million 105.7 million gallons decreased 8.6% 0.8% compared to the prior year, primarily due to warmer weather across most of lower heat-related demand from widespread unseasonably warm temperatures and lower agricultural demand for crop drying, offset to an extent by an increase in demand in the Southeast following Hurricanes Helene and Milton, and contributions from our operating territories, customer base growth and retention initiatives.
+Average temperatures (as measured by heating degree days) across all of our service territories during the third first quarter of 2025 were 14% 7% warmer than normal and 10% warmer than flat to the prior year third first quarter.
+In the month of November 2024, average temperatures were 15% warmer than normal and 17% warmer than November 2023, and represented one of the top five warmest on record for November.

-Average propane prices (basis Mont Belvieu, Texas) for the third quarter of fiscal 2024 increased 11.5% compared to the prior year third quarter.
-Total gross margin of \$160.2 million for the third quarter decreased \$8.0 million, or 4.7%, compared to the prior year third quarter.
-Gross margin for the third quarter of fiscal 2024 included a \$3.2 million unrealized loss attributable to the mark-to-market adjustment for derivative instruments used in risk management activities, compared to a \$3.0 million unrealized loss in the prior year third quarter.
+Average propane prices (basis Mont Belvieu, Texas) for the third first quarter of fiscal 2024 2025 increased 11.5% 14.9% compared to the prior year third first quarter.
+Total gross margin of \$160.2 million \$226.2 million for the third fiscal 2025 first quarter decreased \$8.0 million increased \$13.4 million, or 4.7% 6.3%, compared to the prior year third first quarter.
+Gross margin for the third first quarter of fiscal 2024 2025 included a \$3.2 million \$3.6 million unrealized loss gain attributable to the mark-to-market adjustment for derivative instruments used in risk management activities, compared to a \$3.0 million \$10.8 million unrealized loss in the prior year third first quarter.
 These non-cash adjustments, which were reported in cost of products sold, were excluded from Adjusted EBITDA for both periods.
-Excluding the impact of the mark-to-market adjustments, propane unit margins increased \$0.07 per gallon, or 3.8%, compared to the prior year third quarter.
+Excluding the impact of the mark-to-market adjustments, propane unit margins increased \$0.07 per gallon, total gross margin decreased \$1.0 million, or 3.8% 0.5%, compared to the prior year third quarter, first quarter, primarily due to slightly lower propane volumes sold, partially offset by an increase in propane unit margins of \$0.02 per gallon, or 1.3%.

-Combined operating and general and administrative expenses of \$135.6 million for the third quarter of fiscal 2024 decreased \$2.1 million, or 1.6%, compared to the prior year third quarter, primarily due to lower volume-related variable operating costs, lower variable compensation, and cost savings and efficiencies realized in our RNG operations, offset to an extent by an increase in self-insurance accruals.
+Combined operating and general and administrative expenses of \$135.6 million \$150.0 million for the third first quarter of fiscal 2024 decreased \$2.1 million 2025 increased \$2.4 million, or 1.6%, compared to the prior year third first quarter, primarily due to lower volume-related variable operating costs, lower variable compensation, higher payroll and cost savings benefit-related expenses and efficiencies realized in our RNG operations, accruals for settling certain legal matters, offset to an extent by an increase in self-insurance accruals, lower vehicle fuel costs.